 This section would reduce Act 250 permitting fees that flow to the NRB Act 250 Permitting Fund, which funds the NRB, and the ANR Act 250 Permit Fund.
 Permitting fees for the NRB are \$6.65 per \$1,000 of the first \$15,000,000 of construction costs.
 Fees decrease to \$3.12 per \$1,000 of additional construction costs, up to a maximum of \$165,000 per permit.
-Projects may also be subject to subdivision review fees of \$125 per lot created and a master plan review fee of \$0.10 per \$1,000 of estimated construction costs.
-ANR review of Act 250 permits incurs a \$0.75 per \$1,000 fee for the first \$15,000,000 of construction costs.
+Projects may also be subject to subdivision review fees of \$125 per lot created and a master plan review fee of \$0.10 per \$1,000 of estimated construction costs https://legislature.vermont.gov/assets/Legislative-Reports/NRB-Necessary-Updates-to-Act-250-Study FINAL-1.pdf permitting and subdivision fee cost revenue.

-The changes to Act 250 permitting requirements in these sections may result in a reduction in fee revenue for the NRB Act 250 Permit Fund of approximately \$900,000 starting in fiscal year 2027.
-This represents approximately 30% of permitting and subdivision fee cost revenue.
+The changes to permitting requirements in these sections may result in a reduction in fee revenue for the NRB Act 250 Permit Fund of approximately \$900,000 starting in fiscal year 2027, approximately 30% of

 ANR also reviews Act 250 permit applications for compliance with environmental criteria.
 ANR receives a portion of Act 250 fees for this work that averages approximately \$200,000 annually.
-This fee revenue is budgeted to support the 2.7 full-time employees tasked with completing this work which incurs a cost to ANR of approximately \$380,000 annually.
-The Joint Fiscal Office (JFO) estimates a similar percentage of fee revenue loss for the ANR Act 250 Permit Fund; of approximately \$70,000 starting in fiscal year 2027.
+This fee revenue is budgeted to support the full-time employees tasked with completing this work which incurs a cost to ANR of approximately \$380,000 annually.
+JFO estimates a similar percentage of fee revenue loss for the ANR Act 250 Permit Fund; of approximately \$70,000 starting in fiscal year 2027.